 Iran's PC market trails regional peers in terms of hardware adoption rates, a consequence of restricted supply from global markets and economic weakness resulting from the sanctions regime and more recently the sharp decline in the oil price.
-Another feature of the market is the predominance of desktops, as illustrated by the most recent release of computer usage data for 2013 (see chart below), which has resulted from a reliance on local assembly as global players have been on the fringes of the market.
+Another feature of the market is the predominance of desktops, as illustrated by the most recent release of computer usage data for 2013, which has resulted from a reliance on local assembly as global players have been on the fringes of the market.
+Amar data show desktops accounted for the vast majority of computer usage in urban and rural areas in Iran in 2013, and as such we believe there is pent-up demand for mobile form factors that will be unlocked over the medium term.

 The easing of sanctions will have a marked impact on the competitive landscape in Iran, as US vendors compete again, and the product mix shifts further to notebooks and tablets as local assembly becomes less prominent.
 In contrast to the more diverse landscape in most Middle Eastern markets, the direct sales market in Iran lacks full competition, with US vendors such as HP and Apple previously excluded from operations.
 Some East Asian vendors have operated locally through local partnerships and alliances.
 For instance, local electronics firm Maadiran Group began to manufacture LG monitors in Iran over a decade ago and LG has a premium position in the market, while Samsung has a smaller but significant market share.
-BMI believes easier access for US and other international brands such as global PC market leader Lenovo will erode the dominance of Samsung and LG in the consumer electronics market.
+We believe easier access for US and other international brands such as global PC market leader Lenovo will erode the dominance of Samsung and LG in the consumer electronics market.

-Iran Computer Usage By Device\ (%)
+Iran Computer Use By Device\ (%)